Greenlight logo

 Congrats, you made it to the end!
 We've journeyed through strategies you can leverage to teach kids how to count money and become proficient with currency.
 These include identifying coins, adding and subtracting single coins, making change, and applying these skills in real-life scenarios.
 Remember, each step paves the way for fostering financial literacy, a gift that keeps on giving as your kids grow.

 From encouraging them to save and invest to watching their money grow, Greenlight is just one tap away.
 Help your kids and teens build money skills for life.
-Don’t have Greenlight yet?
-Try your first month free.*
+Ready to learn about the world of money?
+Sign up for Greenlight today!

 Share via